AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 ## Understand tag models and guidelines {#understand-tag-models-guidelines}

-A tag model is a group of related tags that are by a visual aspect of the image.
+A tag model is a group of related tags that are associated with various visual aspects of images being tagged.
+Tags relate with the distinctly different visual aspects of images so that when applied, the tags help in searching for specific types of images.
 For example, a shoes collection can have different tags but all the tags are related to shoes and can belong to the same tag model.
-Tags can relate only with the distinctly different visual aspects of images.
+When applied, the tags help find different types of shoes, say for example by color, by design, or by usage.
 To understand the content representation of a training model in [!DNL Experience Manager], visualize a training model as a top-level entity comprised of a group of manually added tags and example images for each tag.
 Each tag can be exclusively applied to an image.

-Tags that cannot realistically be handled are related to:

-* Non-visual, abstract aspects such as the year or season of release of a product, mood of or emotion evoked by an image.
-* Fine visual differences in products such as shirts with and without collars or small product logos embedded on products.

 Before you create a tag model and train the service, identify a set of unique tags that best describe the objects in the images in the context of your business.
 Ensure that the assets in your curated set conform to [the training guidelines](#training-guidelines).